 5. Role-based training is cost-effective

 Role-based training allows for getting training on particular skills your employees need.
 Keep in mind that bundled training or development programs cost a lot of money and don’t allow for segmenting the specific skills training your employees need.
-So, this is where the efficiency and cost-effectiveness of role-based training come into play.
+So, this is where the efficiency and cost-effectiveness of role-based training comes into play.